A Lovely Planet’s perfect itinerary for 3 Days in Umbria, Italy.

 After the class, make your way to another hilltop town – Montefalco.
 This town has some of the best views in Umbria, so allow some time to enjoy the scenery.
 Make your way to the lovely Piazza del Commune in the centre of the town to admire the starfish layout, with five roads leading to five gates.
 Montefalco is also home to one of Italy’s most celebrated wines – Sagrantino.
 This wine is delicious and can only be made here and in the surrounding vineyards.

-Stay overnight at Pian di Boccio or a B&B in Montefalco and make your way back to Perugia the next day.
+Stay overnight in Montefalco and make your way back to Perugia the next day.

 Thanks to Umbria Tourism for hosting A Lovely Planet.